How to add extra information with a Confluence pop-up dialog

 Clean pages without the compromise - that’s what you get with a Confluence pop-up.
 Give users all the information they want, all in one place.

-Giving users all the context they need is important, but sometimes all that information can be overwhelming.
+Giving users the context they need is important, but sometimes all that information at once can be overwhelming.
 Thanks to Confluence pop-ups, you can make sure that users don’t miss out.

-- It’s a great way to allow users to opt-in to the information they’re interested in.
+- Offer users choice: Pop-ups are a great way to allow users to opt-in to the information they’re interested in.

-- It allows for adding extra information to your page without adding clutter.
+- Give context in a neater way: It’s easy to add extra information to your page without adding clutter.

-- It means that you can keep all of your information on one page - no need for users to open up new tabs.
+- Keep everything on one page: With pop-up notices in one place, there’s no need for users to open up new tabs.

 How to add a Confluence pop-up dialog